 The Nominating and Corporate Governance Committee of the Board of Directors of NetREIT, Inc. is comprised of Mr. Sumner J. Rollings (Chairman), Mr. Thomas E. Schwartz, and Ms. Shirley Y. Bullard.
 All the members of the Nominating and Corporate Governance Committee are "independent" within the meaning of the NYSE MKT Rules and the Company's director independence standards.
-The Nominating and Corporate Governance Committee met twice during 2016.
-The Nominating and Corporate Governance Committee's principal responsibilities include:
+The Nominating and Corporate Governance Committee are Governance Committee are Sprincipal responsibilities include: